timeoutdigital/docless/README.md

 }
 ```

-This trait will define on the companion object an implicit
+This trait will define on the companion object an implicit instance of
-`JsonSchema[RPS]` instance:
+`JsonSchema[RPS]`:

 ``` {.scala}
 scala> RPS.schema.asJson